Table of Contents

 Egyptian Arabic does not have the ŧ ([θ] as in English thin) sound of MSA.
 This sound usually becomes s in Egyptian Arabic cognates, and sometimes t.
 When pronounced s, the original spelling with ث is kept.
 (It is not spelled with س.)
 But when it is pronounced t, it is written ت.

-The same applies to ذ, which is pronounced đ ([ð] as in English that).
+The same applies to ذ, which is pronounced đ ([ð] as in English that) in MSA but z or d in Egyptian Arabic.
 The spelling is retained when it is pronounced z.
 (It is not written as ز.)
 But it is written د when pronounced d.

-Qaaf (ق) is pronounced as a glottal stop, as if it were hamza (ʔ ء), in the majority of words, but it is still written as ق.
-In a few Egyptian Arabic words, ق is pronounced q as in MSA.
-But since the spelling won’t help you determine whether the pronunciation is q or ʔ, you should refer to phonemic transcription when in doubt.
+In Egyptian Arabic, qaaf (ق) is pronounced as a glottal stop, as if it were hamza (ʔ ء), in the majority of words, but it is still written as ق.
+In some everyday words (as well as in more formal words borrowed from MSA), ق is pronounced q.
+In some of our newer materials, we have begun to add a dot under the letter to show you when it is pronounced q.
+In other materials, since the spelling won’t help you determine whether the pronunciation is q or ʔ, you should refer to phonemic transcription or audio when in doubt.

 This letter has a distinctive pronunciation in Egyptian Arabic: g ([g] as in English gas), instead of MSA’s j ([dʒ] as in English jam).